-Paragon maintains a diversified range of both retail and wholesale medium and long term funding sources to cover future business requirements and liquidity to cover shorter term funding needs.
-The Group remains well funded with sufficient liquidity to meet all its financial obligations as they fall due.
+The Group maintains a diversified range of both retail and wholesale medium and long-term funding sources to cover future business requirements and liquidity to cover shorter term funding needs.
+It remains well funded with sufficient liquidity to meet all its financial obligations as they fall due.

-The Group, through Paragon Bank, is authorised to accept retail deposits.
+The Group, through the Bank, is authorised to accept retail deposits.
 As such, it is subject to regulation by the PRA, which aims to ensure that sufficient liquid assets are held, at all times, to mitigate the liquidity risk inherent in deposit taking.
-A significant proportion of Paragon Bank deposits (98.8%) are protected under the Financial Services Compensation Scheme ('FSCS') which provides protection to customers and mitigates the risk of material retail outflows in stress scenarios.
+A significant proportion of deposits (97.9%) are protected under the Financial Services Compensation Scheme ('FSCS') which provides protection to customers and mitigates the risk of material retail outflows in stress scenarios.